Generic Name: Testosterone

 In case a side effect has been observed in the wake of a testosterone (Androderm’s active ingredient) intake, medical attention may be needed.

-- Occurrence of pain, redness, or swelling in the arm or leg
+- The occurrence of pain, redness, or swelling in the arm or leg

 - Difficulty in breathing